pygae/galgebra/doc/galgebra_guide.rst

 Differential Operators
 ----------------------

-For the mathematical treatment of linear multivector differential operators see section [ldops].
+For the mathematical treatment of linear multivector differential operators see section :ref:`ldops`.
 The is a differential operator class ``Dop``.
 However, one never needs to use it directly.
 The operators are constructed from linear combinations of multivector products of the operators ``Ga.grad`` and ``Ga.rgrad`` as shown in the following code for both orthogonal rectangular and spherical 3-d coordinate systems.

 .. literalinclude:: python/Dop.py